 Fort Myers, located on the Gulf of Mexico in Florida, is a well-known place to settle down.
 From the Four Mile Cove Ecological Preserve and the Six Mile Cypress Slough Preserve to the Shell Factory, Manatee Park, and The Butterfly Estates, Fort Myers offers both serenity and wonder for nature enthusiasts.
 Given its great weather and economic opportunities, it’s easy to see why the city is both a great place to retire or to start a family.

-But its proximity to the coast means residents need affordable Florida condo insurance that addresses their big risks.
+But its proximity to the coast means residents need an affordable condo policy, also called Florida HO6 insurance, that addresses their big risks.
 Let’s take a look at the cost of condo insurance in Fort Myers and some easy tips to make sure your HO6 policy covers your bases.

 Keep in mind your costs may be much lower depending on your condo’s construction, wind mitigation features, and age.
-You can see in the chart above that high-rises cost about 34 percent less than low-rises because they tend to be fortified.
+You can see in the chart above that high-rises cost about 34% less than low-rises because they tend to be fortified.